aliya-05/ProjectileMotionSimulation/README.md

 - Determines whether the projectile successfully clears the building
 - Visualizes projectile motion using height vs. horizontal distance plots
 - User-friendly MATLAB App GUI:
 -     input launch coordinates and building height
 -     select launch angle within valid range using slider
 -     real-time simulation with graphical output
-- Built-in input validation to handle errors and ensure meaningful results
+-     built-in input validation to handle errors and ensure meaningful results

 Files Included:

 - projectile_sim.m
 -     main MATLAB code for calculating trajectories and plotting results
 - projectile_app.mlapp
 -     MATLAB App Designer file for the interactive GUI version
 - README.md
 -     project documentation

 How to Run:

 - Command-Line Script
 -     Open MATLAB and locate projectile_sim.m in the current folder
 -     Run: projectile_sim
 -     Follow prompts to input launch coordinates, building height, and launch angle
 -     The projectile trajectory will be plotted automatically

 - MATLAB App
 -     Open MATLAB and locate projectile_app.mlapp
 -     Type the following command to open the App and then press enter: open('projectile_app.mlapp')
 -     Fill the required fields for launch coordinates and building height
 -     Select a valid launch angle using the slider
 -     Click Simulate to display the projectile trajectory

 Assumptions & Limitations: